Chapter 7 Bankruptcy for LLCs: Everything You Need to Know

 4. You Failed To Keep Business and Personal Finances Separate

-If you fail to keep your personal and business finances separate, creditors may come for your personal property.
+If you fail to separate your personal and business finances, creditors may come for your personal property.
 If creditors can show the bankruptcy court that you failed to comply with the formalities imposed on LLCs by state law, you can be held personally liable for the debts of the LLC.

 5. You Face Fraud and Alter Ego Claims